AmokSolderer/APC/DOC/PinMame_howto.md

 The previous examples were just to improve the emulation of a machine, which is necessary to make your game work correct with PinMame.
 However, you are not limited to this, but you can also use this to apply changes to a game.

 As an example I want to fix one nasty problem that affected both of my System7 machines.
 It didn't happen often but regularly that a ball ejected into the plunger lane bounced back from the side rail and into the trunk again.
 If it got back into the trunk completely the SW would recognize this and eject the ball again.
 But sometimes the ball didn't really get back into the trunk.
-Instead it got stuck above the shooter lane feeder and there wasn't much I could do about it except of operating the feeder manually to push the ball into the shooter lane.
+Instead it got stuck above the shooter lane feeder and there wasn't much I could do about it except of opening the coin door and operating the feeder manually to push the ball into the shooter lane.
+I really wonder how these games survived in the pubs with a bug like this.

-How can we fix this?
+With the APC we can fix this.
 There is a switch in the shooter lane, so all we have to do is start a timer when the solenoid of the shooter lane feeder is activated.
 If the shooter lane switch is triggered within 3 seconds, we know the ball has been ejected successfully and we can just kill the timer.
 But if the timer runs out, we know the ball is probably stuck and we just operate the feeder again.

 How does this look in code?
 First we need a handling routine for our timer.
 As we're going to need this for most if not all System7 machines, I've generated a generic timer handler for our problem that can be used by all machines: